FaisalAlsaleem/TextToSpeech_SpeechToText/README.md

-# TextToSpeech_SpeechToText
+# Text to Speech and Speech to Text
-text to speech and speech to text
+Smart Methods Task 4 - Speech to text and Text to speech

+## Built With
+- Python language
+- Speech to text IBM WATSON
+- Text to Speech IBM WATSON
+- Jupyter